Priest arrested, accused of stealing nearly $80K in church money

 The sheriff's office said it first began investigating allegations that Father Desmond Ohankwere used church funds to pay his own personal accounts back in February.

-Sheriff Bobby Webre told WBRZ that Ohankwere allegedly stole about $80,000 during his time with the Missionary Society of St. Paul and as the priest at St. Catherine of Sienna in Donaldsonville.
-Ohankwere served at the church for four years.
+Sheriff Bobby Webre told WBRZ that Ohankwere allegedly stole about $80,000 during his time as priest at St. Catherine of Sienna in Donaldsonville.
+Ohankwere, a minister from the Missionary Society of St. Paul, was with the church for four years.

+"Father Desmond was using this money to pay for personal living expenses, travel expenses adjust to to better his lifestyle," Webre said.

 A warrant was issued for Ohankwere's arrest May 21, and he was arrested Wednesday by Harris County sheriff's deputies in Houston, Texas.
 An extradition hearing is set for Friday to determine when Ohankwere will be transported to Louisiana to face charges.